top of page

 03 frequently asked questions

-How does chair upholstery work?
+How does upholstery work?

 Is upholstery just another word for restoration?